justinluzong/it325/README.md

-Website files for my IT325 Website Design class in 2017.
+Files for my IT325 "Web Site and Web Page Design" class in 2017.